 4.4 What does a project manager do?

-Project management is quite different from line (so-called ‘system’) management.
+What follows is an outline description of the major areas with which project managers are concerned, and the knowledge, skills and tools that project managers need.
+Although project management is quite different from line management some issues are very similar, e.g. handling relationships between staff.
 As noted earlier, projects are designed to change something: the manager must be able to cope with the risk inherent in managing such changes.
 People working on the project may come from other areas; indeed, they may be contractors or subcontractors or employees of member firms in a consortium.